CS Thailand Internships

 - Preparing analysis and reports of the local business environment

-- Assisting Commercial Officers and Commercial Specialists in conducting Department of Commerce’s services
+- Assisting Commercial Officers and Commercial Specialists in conducting the Department of Commerce’s services

 - Supporting trade missions and trade promotion activities